bxparks/AUnit/README.md

 ### Testing Private Helper Methods

-There is a school of throught which says that unit tests should test only the publically exposed methods of a class or library.
+There is a school of thought which says that unit tests should test only the publically exposed methods of a class or library.
 I agree mostly with that sentiment, but not rigidly.
 I think it is sometimes useful to write unit tests for `protected` or `private` methods.
 For example, when creating a chain of